MichaIng/DietPi-Docs/docs/software/remote_desktop.md

 ![XRDP desktop screenshot](../assets/images/dietpi-software-remotedesktop-xrdp.png){: width="648" height="507" loading="lazy"}

-=== "Connect to your desktop"
+### Connect to your desktop

 To connect to the desktop, open the remote desktop application in Windows (or any other XRDP compatible client).
 Enter the IP address of your DietPi device, e.g. `192.168.0.100`.
 Click connect and enter the following details once connected:

 - Module = `Xorg`
 - Username = `root`
 - Password = `dietpi`

-=== "Access from outside your local network"
+### Access from outside your local network

 XRDP uses port **3389** by default, so you need to open/forward it from your router to DietPi.

 ??? info "Troubleshooting: Microsoft Windows RDP connection black screen"